reineimi/tgbot/README.md

   "A test": "example.jpg"
 }
 ```
-> Note: Keywords are buttons/phrases with associated images.
+> Note: Keywords are buttons/phrases with associated images and text documents.

-Same as with commands, we create corresponding files (ex: `example.jpg`) for every keyword.
+Same as with commands, we create corresponding files for every keyword, for example:<br>
+`example.jpg` and `example.md`.

 <br><br><hr>